sralloza/backup-to-cloud/README.md

 ### Common filters

 One of the usages of the regex filter is filter by extension.
-In order to do so, write `filter=ext$` (where `ext` is the extension) in the settings file.
+In order to do so, write `filter=ext$` (where `ext` is the extension) in the automatic file.
 The dollar symbol (_\$_) means the end of the line.
 Without it, a file named `/folder/something.ext/invalid.pdf` would match the filter.

 ### Get folder's id